decentralizedsecurity/bls-hsm/README.md

 # bls-hsm

 ## Design :page_with_curl:
-The project emulate the behaviour of a command API that internally uses [blst library](https://github.com/supranational/blst#blst).
-They have been implemented with Segger Embedded Studio for the execution in Nordic Semiconductor nRF9160 board.
+This project implements a command line interface (cli) that internally uses [blst library](https://github.com/supranational/blst#blst).
+It has been implemented using the Nordic Connect SDK for the execution in Nordic Semiconductor nRF9160DK and rRF5340DK boards.
+The cli can be accessed using the serial port of the board.
+We take advantage of ARM TrustZone technology to protect cryptographic material.
+All critical parts of the code that require access to private keys are run in the secure world.

-## Installation
+## Installation in Linux
 You can run `./setup.sh [-c "compiler path"] [-i] -b "board identifier"` to build the project.
 `-c "compiler path"` option will define the path of the arm compiler. `-i` option is used to automatically check if the compiler is installed and install it otherwise, using it in the building process.
 `setup.sh` will run sequentially `build_blst.sh`, `dependencies.sh`, `build.sh` and `flash.sh`.
 After running `build_blst.sh` and `dependencies.sh` once, only `build.sh` and `flash.sh` are needed.